aditya-shirodkar/BasicFinanceConcepts/README.md

 # BasicFinanceConcepts
-A game designed to teach basic finance concepts to children aged 8+.
+This is a text-based game designed to teach basic finance concepts to children aged 8+.

 This game covers the following concepts:
 1) Simple and compound interest